By using this site, you agree to the Privacy Policy and Terms of Use.

 With an average PPD of 40 and a central PPD of 45, Project Swan is again well beyond the Pico 4 Ultra’s 20.6 PPD average, while the Apple Vision Pro is around 34PPD average with a 44PPD central spot.
 There are other headsets that already surpass this figure, though.
 The admittedly quite large and bulky Pimax Crystal Super has a PPD of between 50 and 57, depending on configuration.

-See also Win a free Steam Deck OLED, thanks to Nvidia
+See also Grab a free Pragmata-skinned GeForce RTX 5090, thanks to Nvidia

 Where the Pico Project Swan would hope to pull ahead of the Pimax Crystal Super, though, is in offering such a high pixel density while using microOLED displays.
 As with the OLED gaming monitors, the OLED displays here should offer true blacks, with none of the gray, washed-out blacks of LCD displays.
 The effectively instant response time of OLED, and its vivid colors, should all combine to make this a headset with incredible image quality.